odoo/documentation/content/administration/install/deploy.rst

 not generally necessary for a development systems that is not exposed on the internet.

-.. warning:: If you are setting up a public server, be sure to check our :ref:`security` recommandations!
+.. warning:: If you are setting up a public server, be sure to check our :ref:`security` recommendations!

 .. _db_filter: